 Earning a Ph.D. in Clinical Psychology is an intensive process.
-It requires a time commitment of five to seven years beyond the master's level for completion of coursework and supervised training experiences.
+It requires a time commitment of five to seven years beyond the master's level to complete coursework and supervised training experiences.
 In addition, those seeking to work as clinical psychologists must pass certification and licensure exams to become independent practitioners.
-Educational requirements for taking these exams vary by state, but in general they require that doctorate degrees are from accredited institutions and that the candidate has at least two years of supervised, professional training.
-Regardless, completing Ph.D. in Clinical Psychology prerequisites provides a degree pathway towards a rewarding career for those with a passion for helping people.
-Ph.D. in clinical psychology prerequisites, therefore, open the career pathway for those aspiring to achieve a doctorate that will provide a high level of career satisfaction and success.
+Educational requirements for taking these exams vary by state; in general, they require that doctorate degrees are from accredited institutions and that the candidate has at least two years of supervised, professional training.
+Regardless, completing a Ph.D. in Clinical Psychology provides a degree pathway towards a rewarding career for those passionate about helping people.
+Ph.D. in Clinical Psychology prerequisites, therefore, open the career pathway for those aspiring to achieve a doctorate that will provide a high level of career satisfaction and success.